lrjuan/LDA_scRNAseq/README.md

 # LDA_scRNAseq
-Source codes and example data for the LDA-based scRNA-seq analysis workflow
+Source codes and test data for the LDA-based scRNA-seq analysis workflow